 NOTE: The following steps can be done in one of two diagrams.
-GENESYS Essentials users using the SysML base view set do not have access to the spider diagram.
-Complete these steps in the hierarchy diagram.

 4. Click on either the Spider Diagram icon or the Hierarchy Diagram icon from the ribbon to open a hierarchy definition dialog.

 The hierarchy definition editor provides selections for building various hierarchy diagrams.
 You can click the drop-down arrow to see the default set of hierarchy diagrams available.
 We will use Traceability, which was selected by default.